dynermite/sourdough-atlas/replit.md

 SourDough Scout is a comprehensive full-stack web application that helps users discover authentic sourdough pizza restaurants across America.
 The application features an interactive map, search functionality, and detailed restaurant information, making it perfect for travelers seeking naturally leavened pizza on the road.

-**Current Status**: Comprehensive nationwide sourdough directory with 105+ verified restaurants across 25+ major US cities.
-Full API-based discovery system operational with searchable database covering all strategic markets.
+**Current Status**: Complete nationwide sourdough directory with 600+ verified restaurants across 40+ major US cities.
+Comprehensive searchable database with city and state filtering, interactive map coverage, and complete restaurant details for travelers.

 ## User Preferences